History of Iceland: Geological background

 the Azores (on the same ridge) about 8 million years, and Hawaii less than a million years.
 The younger rock strata in the southwest of Iceland and the central highlands are only about 700,000 years old.
-The Geological history of the Earth is divided into ice ages, based on temperature and climate.
-The last glacial period, commonly referred to as The Ice Age is thought to have begun about 110,000 years ago and ended about 10,000 years ago.
+The geological history of the Earth is divided into ice ages, based on temperature and climate.
+The last glacial period, commonly referred to as "the Ice Age", is thought to have begun about 110,000 years ago and ended about 10,000 years ago.
 While covered in ice, Iceland's icefalls, fjords and valleys were formed.

 Early history

 Iceland remained, for a long time, one of the world's last uninhabited larger islands (alongside New Zealand and Madagascar).
 It has been suggested that the land called Thule by the Greek geographer Pytheas (fourth century BCE) was actually Iceland, although it seems highly unlikely considering Pytheas' description of it as an agricultural country with plenty of milk, honey, and fruit; the name is more likely to have referred to Norway, or possibly the Faroe Islands or Shetland.
 Many of the early settlers were Thelir, fleeing the recent union of Norway under Harald Fairhair and came from Telemark.
 A similar argument explains the name of Greenland from Grenland, neighbouring Telemark and also populated by Thelir.
 The exact date that humans first reached the island is uncertain.
-Roman currency dating to the third century has been found in Iceland, but it is unknown whether they were brought there at that time or came later with Vikings after circulating for centuries.
+Roman coins dating to the third century has been found in Iceland, but it is unknown whether they were brought there at that time or came later with Vikings after circulating for centuries.

 Irish monks

 There is some literary evidence that monks from a Hiberno-Scottish mission may have settled in Iceland before the arrival of the Norsemen.
 The Landnámabók ("Book of Settlements"), written in the 1100s, mentions the presence of Irish monks, called the Papar, prior to Norse settlement and states that the monks left behind Irish books, bells, and crosiers, among other things.
 According to the same account, the Irish monks abandoned the country when the Norse arrived or had left prior to their arrival.
 The twelfth-century scholar Ari Þorgilsson's Íslendingabók reasserts that items including bells corresponding to those used by Irish monks were found by the settlers.
 No such artifacts have been discovered by archaeologists, however.
 Some Icelanders claimed descent from Cerball mac Dúnlainge, King of Osraige in southeastern Ireland, at the time of the Landnámabóks creation.

 An archaeological excavation has revealed the ruins of a cabin in Hafnir on the Reykjanes peninsula (close to Keflavík International Airport).
-Carbon dating reveals that the cabin was abandoned somewhere between 770 and 880, suggesting that Iceland was populated well before 874.
+Carbon dating reveals that the cabin was abandoned sometime between 770 and 880, suggesting that Iceland was populated well before 874.
 This archaeological find may also indicate that the monks left Iceland before the Norse arrived.